 Reading Comprehension refers to the ability to understand what is being read, and depends on efficient decoding skills and language comprehension.

 Vocabulary refers to the range of words that children are able to recognise and use in speaking and writing, and is very important for comprehension.

 Detailed explanations of these components of reading, their significance, how they are related, and methods of instruction can be found at:

 Introducing these words – like stem and jump – requires a renewed focus on phonemic awareness.
 Unlike the digraphs, (e.g. sh, th) in which two consonants represent one sound, here each of the adjacent consonants represents its own sound, and the two sounds have to be blended.

 These words are introduced late in the process of teaching the Foundation Code, with more introduced as children learn the Extended Code.
 CCVCC words, and CCCVC or CVCCC words are introduced gradually as children master the skill of blending adjacent consonants.

 The Extended Code

 By the time the Extended Code is introduced, children have learned the fundamental ways in which sounds relate to letters, and how to blend and segment sounds.
-The focus now is on the many new letter patterns that have to be learned.
-Whereas in the Foundation Code there is a one-to-one correspondence between a particular sound and a particular letter (except for the tricky words), here it becomes more complicated.
-The same sound may be made by many different letter patterns – for example the long e can be made by ee, ea, y, ie, e, eo, and so on.
-Or, a particular letter, or letter pattern, may represent different sounds – for example, the ie in pie, and the ie in chief.
+The focus now is on the many new letter patterns (graphemes) that have to be learned.
+The relationships between sounds and letters become more complex, and children learn that the same sound may be represented by many different graphemes – for example the long e sound can be represented by ee, ea, y, ey, ie, ei, e, eo – and that a particular grapheme may represent different sounds – for example, the ie in pie, and the ie in chief.